stoeps13/connections-doc/source/admin/secure/t_secure_with_tam.md

     8. Configure a transparent path junction for each installed application.
 Enter the following command once for each junction:

+        !!! note
-        **Note:** Do not include the carriage returns in the command.
+    Do not include the carriage returns in the command.
 They are added here for display purposes.

         server task WebSEAL-instance-name create -t ssl